 8. You get to throw around words that make you sound important like, “My editor,” or, “My agent,” when you’re talking to people who were jerks to you in high school.

-9. You can count the hours you spend messing around on Facebook as important marketing time.
+9. You can count the hours you spend messing around on Facebook and Instagram as important marketing time.

 10. If someone ticks you off, you can write them dead in your next book.

-Writing has been a million shades of awesome for me, and I wouldn’t trade it for anything.
+I wouldn’t trade writing for anything.
 I’ve met some of my best friends through writing and cannot imagine my life without them.
-And there is something truly humbling about reaching the end of your story and realizing that you’ve accomplished something great.
+And there is something truly humbling about reaching the end of a story you created.